mossbanay/Psychology-3-4/Questions/Chapter6.md

 - Organisation within LTM is organised in a semantic network whereas in STM there is not well-defined organisation.

 # Learning Activity 6.24

+Encode → representing information in a useable form for storage in memory Sensory memory → briefly holds exact replicas of new information until processed Short-term memory (STM) → stores about seven bits of information Long-term memory (LTM) → organised as two main systems of sub-systems Maintenance rehersal → mental repetition for retention of information in STM Chunking → organising differents bits of information into a larger single unit Serial position effect → recall of items is better for those at the beginning and end than for those in the middle Elaborative rehersal → linking new information to information already in LTM Procedural memory → long-term memory for motor skills and other actions Semantic memory → long-term memory for facts and knowledge Central executive → the part of working memory that enables interaction with LTM Explicit memory → consciously recalling a long-term memory Retrieval → locating and recovering stored information from memory Working memory → information in conscious awareness is manipulated, thought about and processed Semantic network → organisation of information in LTM as overlapping grids of concepts linked by meaning Episodic buffer → integrates information from the other three parts of working memory Implicit memory → recalling long-term memories without conscious awareness and expressing through observable behaviour